-- INFORMATION AND COMMUNICATION TECHNOLOGIES should support development in all priority areas as it constitutes the backbone of development in numerous other areas of the economy and society at large. - CREATIVE INDUSTRIES and software development must be closely linked.
-Practical ICT applications are necessary for the sustainability and protection of natural resources through the development of smart solutions, making ICT closely linked to FOOD FOR FUTURE. - Development needs of FOOD FOR FUTURE ought to drive innovation in all priority areas.
+INFORMATION AND COMMUNICATION TECHNOLOGIES

+CREATIVE INDUSTRIES and software development must be closely linked.
+Practical ICT applications are necessary for the sustainability and protection of natural resources through the development of smart solutions, making ICT closely linked to FOOD FOR FUTURE.
+Development needs of FOOD FOR FUTURE ought to drive innovation in all priority areas.
 This field can grow only if it is supported by cross-sectoral innovations and able to absorb them.
 The application of new knowledge derived from basic, natural, and social sciences and the humanities is a prerequisite for development.
 Making the food production chain sustainable will require a range of energy efficient and environmentally smart solutions, whilst biotechnology, industrial biotechnology, and nanotechnology should become key technologies that drive developments in food production.

-- Ongoing EDP ought to focus on in-depth analysis of options for cross-sectoral co-operation, especially in FUTURE MACHINES AND MANUFACTURING SYSTEMS and the CREATIVE INDUSTRY, where opportunities for cross-sectoral cooperation are yet to be fully explored. - CREATIVE INDUSTRY can support promotion in all other fields and make a major contribution to building the country's image as a 'country that creates innovation'.
+Ongoing EDP ought to focus on in-depth analysis of options for cross-sectoral co-operation, especially in FUTURE MACHINES AND MANUFACTURING SYSTEMS and the CREATIVE INDUSTRIES, where opportunities for cross-sectoral cooperation are yet to be fully explored.

+CREATIVE INDUSTRIES can support promotion in all other fields and make a major contribution to building the country's image as a 'country that creates innovation'.
 Similarly, the development of smart packaging, including active and intelligent packaging, links this area to all three priority fields through their design, as one of the main sectors within the CI.
 Development and introduction of these technologies should add value to products in all priority areas.